Howard-23/Howard-23/README.md

 I'm a passionate developer with a strong interest in open-source projects and a love for learning new technologies.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools
-- Languages: JavaScript, Python, Go, TypeScript
+- Languages: JavaScript, Python, TypeScript
-- Frameworks: React, Node.js, Django, Flask
+- Frameworks: React, Node.js
-- Databases: PostgreSQL, MongoDB, MySQL
+- Databases: MySQL
 - Tools: Docker, Kubernetes, Git, CI/CD with GitHub Actions

 ## 🚀 Projects